Cedric921/LinkFarm/README.md

 2. `yarn install` in the project root folder on local to install npm packages

 3. `yarn start` to start the studio and frontend locally
-   - Your CMS should be running on ...
+   - Your API should be running on ...
    - Your frontend should be running on [http://localhost:3000](http://localhost:3000)

 4. Lint the code with: